sharkusmanch/playnite-apollo-sync/README.md

 1. Go to **Extensions** → **ApolloSync** → **Settings**
 2. Set the path to your Apollo/Sunshine `apps.json` file
 3. Configure automatic sync options as desired
-4. Set up filters if you want to limit which games are exported
+4. Choose one or more Playnite filter presets to define which games are exported (the extension leverages your existing filters)

 ### Settings Overview